Ernest0-Production/raycast-git-client/README.md

   <img src="./media/file-history.png" width="49%" />
 </p>

-### ↪️ Checkout, cherry-pick, rebase, reset, revert, merge on commit, branch, tag
+### ↪️ Checkout, cherry-pick, rebase, reset, revert, and merge on commit, branch, tag

 - Absolutely all the actions you need to change history